2009 Air New Zealand Cup: Finals

 The 2009 Air New Zealand Cup Finals contained two semifinals that were played on 30 and 31 October while the grand final was played on 7 November.
-Canterbury were crowned champions after beating Wellington 28 – 20 in the 2009 Air New Zealand Cup Final.
+Canterbury were crowned champions after beating Wellington 28–20 in the 2009 Air New Zealand Cup Final.

 Semifinals

 After the top four teams were determined from the round robin the semifinals were played on 30 and 31 October.

-Canterbury beat Hawke's Bay, 20 – 3, in the first semifinal on 30 October.
+Canterbury beat Hawke's Bay 20–3 in the first semifinal on 30 October.
 Canterbury had their best defensive performance of the season (points wise) against Hawke's Bay which was subsequently their worst offensive performance of the season.
 Canterbury gained their second final berth in a row and their first home final since 2001 while Hawke's Bay were knocked out of the competition from the semifinals in the third year in a row.

-Wellington beat Southland, 34 – 21, in the second semi.
-Wellington were leading 19 – 7 at halftime but Southland made comeback early in the second scoring to converted tries in the first ten minutes.
-Wellington recovered though with two second half tries to replacement Dane Coles and a fifth penalty by Piri Weepu gave Wellington the win and a fourth straight place in the Air New Zealand Cup Final.
+Wellington beat Southland 34–21 in the second semi.
+Wellington were leading 19–7 at halftime but Southland made comeback early in the second scoring two converted tries in the first ten minutes.
+Wellington recovered though with two second half tries to replacement Dane Coles and a fifth penalty by Piri Weepu gave Wellington the win and a fourth straight place in the final.
 Southland were knocked out for the second time in a row by Wellington in the semifinals.

 Final

-The 2009 Air New Zealand Cup Final was played on 7 November at AMI Stadium in Christchurch between Canterbury and Wellington.
+The 2009 Air New Zealand Cup Final was played on 7 November at Lancaster Park in Christchurch between Canterbury and Wellington.
 It was Wellington's eighth final in eleven years while Canterbury were playing their first home final since 2001.
-Canterbury scored 2 tries in the first half, both coming to Colin Slade, in the 2nd and 35th minute and went into halftime with an 18 – 3 lead.
-Wellington came back in the second, reducing the deficit to 5 in the final 5 minutes but a late penalty goal by Stephen Brett in the 78th minute gained Canterbury back-to-back titles for the first time in the 33-year history of the competition, winning 28 – 20.
+Canterbury scored 2 tries in the first half, both coming to Colin Slade, in the 2nd and 35th minute and went into halftime with an 18–3 lead.
+Wellington came back in the second, reducing the deficit to 5 in the final 5 minutes but a late penalty goal by Stephen Brett in the 78th minute gained Canterbury back-to-back titles for the first time in the 33-year history of the competition, winning 28–20.
 Wellington, however, have now lost the final for the fourth time in a row, losing all previous Air New Zealand Cup finals.